What to do if your boiler is working but you have no hot water

 In a similar manner, it is also important to make sure you have gas and water.
 These can be checked by running a tap and turning on another gas appliance such as your cooker.

-If you have done all of the above and are happy that all your electricity, gas and water are all working, then it is time to check for any fault codes.
+If you have done all of the above and are happy that your electricity, gas and water are all working, then it is time to check for pressure issues and basic fault codes.

 Many boiler problems will result in a fault code being displayed in your control panel.
 If you have the operating manual to hand, this is the best place to look for what a fault code on your boiler means.

 If you have a Viessmann boiler, you can also use the convenient online boiler fault code tool.

 Remember, boiler fault codes can vary from boiler to boiler.
 If you can’t find a description for your fault code or if instructed by the manual, you may need to contact a Gas Safe engineer for assistance.